Muddy Dog FAQ

 |30 September 2018|

-We have introduced a small number of family waves to our Peterborough and Manchester events for 2018, children aged 8-17 are able to take part in these waves alongside an accompanying adult aged 18 or above.
-All other participants must be aged 18 or over on the day of the event.
+Children aged 8–15 are able to take part in all 2019 events alongside an accompanying adult aged 18 or above.
+All other participants must be aged 16 or over on the day of the event.
 Dogs must be 1 year or over.

 Please email firstname.lastname@example.org or call 020 7627 7883.